The chicest and safest way to whiten your teeth

 Sonicare comes with a drinking glass, which essentially is a charger!
 How brilliant is that?
 Just pop it inside the glass when you’re done and it charges itself.
 It comes with a cool travel pack, too.

-It’s not cheap, and I wouldn’t get your hopes too high on getting overnight results with whitening, but this is the Maserati of the dental hygiene game; it removes 7x times more plaque than a regular toothbrush, and the diamond shape brushes help reduce stains 2x for whiter and brighter teeth.
+It’s not cheap, and I wouldn’t get your hopes too high on getting overnight results with whitening, BUT this is the Maserati of the dental hygiene game and does work if you give it time.
+It also removes 7x times more plaque than a regular toothbrush, and the diamond shape brushes help reduce stains 2x for whiter and brighter teeth.
 If you team it up with a gentle whitening toothpaste, it does the job really well.
+Two thumbs up!

 MORE FROM SAUCE